Most people are stunned at the impact 401(k) fees have on their desired retirement age.

 Risk tolerance.
 Blooom starts you off with a risk-tolerance questionnaire.
-Your answers here determine the appropriate level of risk you’re willing to take.
+Your answers here determine the level of risk you’re willing to take.

 Knowing your risk tolerance is vital because having a portfolio that’s too aggressive could cause you to sell at the wrong time.
-A portfolio that’s too conservative might mean you’re missing on potential returns.
+A portfolio that’s too conservative might mean you’re missing out on potential returns.

 Fund selection.
-Next Blooom’s algorithm selects the best funds you have available in your 401(k).
+Next, Blooom’s algorithm selects the best funds you have available in your 401(k).